slack-samples/bolt-python-custom-step-template/README.md

 ### Developer Program

-Join the [Slack Developer Program](https://api.slack.com/developer-program) for exclusive access to beta features, tooling, and resources created to help developers build and grow.
+Join the [Slack Developer Program](https://api.slack.com/developer-program) for exclusive access to sandbox environments for building and testing your apps, tooling, and resources created to help developers build and grow.

 ## Installation